Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 * Broadcast Address: Defaults to "auto".
 In this mode, the center automatically broadcasts its IP address and Discovery Port information via a UDP packet.
 * Discovery Port: The port number used by the center to broadcast its IP address and port details to other centers within the same subnet.
 When a center receives a discovery packet from another center, it sends a response.
 This mechanism allows centers to discover each other and establish collaboration.
 * Timeout Value: The timeout duration in milliseconds (ms).
 This defines how long AlgPlatformViewer will attempt to connect to the center before stopping if a connection cannot be established.
-* Discover Centers: Clicking this button detects all centers on the same subnet and displays them in below, and AlgPlatformViewer will automatically connect to first center in order.
+* Discover Centers: Clicking this button detects all centers on the same subnet and displays them below, and AlgPlatformViewer will automatically connect to first center in order.
 By clicking a center in the list, all virtual cameras created by that center will then appear in the Connection Management section.
 You can switch to a specific virtual camera's view in the Display section by clicking the virtual camera number.

 (Virtual cameras are designed to support multi-camera cooperation in the future.
 Currently, each virtual camera is only mapped to a single physical camera.)

 ![PixPin\_2026-06-02\_08-32-02](https://github.com/user-attachments/assets/36f48856-18df-491d-9da3-2466a98f3fc8)\
 _&#x46;igure 4：Connect to center_

-* Connect center: By clicking this button, the AlgPlatformViewer will manually conneted to a selected center.
+* Connect center: By clicking this button, the AlgPlatformViewer will manually connect to a selected center.
 This is for the case if the subnet routing doesn't support UDP broadcast discovery.

 ### 4.2 Depalletizing